alamdave/azure-database-migration531/README.md

 In this milestone, we will outline the meticulous backup and restoration journey we have undertaken to ensure the safety and integrity of our data.
 This process includes:

-## Step 1: Full Backup of Production Database
+1. **Full Backup of Production Database**

    - We initiated a full backup of our production database hosted on the Windows VM.
    - This backup serves as a duplicate of our database, providing a safety net in case of unforeseen issues.
    - The resultant backup file has been securely stored in a designated location on our computer.

-## Step 2: Azure Blob Storage Configuration
+2. **Azure Blob Storage Configuration**

    - We configured an Azure Blob Storage account, which acts as a secure online repository for our database backups.
    - The previously created database backup file has been uploaded to the Blob Storage container.
    - This step adds an extra layer of backup protection by maintaining a redundant copy stored remotely.

-## Step 3: Development Environment Setup
+3. **Development Environment Setup**

    - To facilitate controlled experimentation, similar to a sandbox in software development, we provisioned a new Windows VM that replicates our development setup.
    - SQL Server has been installed on this VM to mimic the necessary database infrastructure.
    - The database backup from Step 1 was successfully restored onto this new "sandbox" environment, allowing us to experiment without impacting production data.

-## Step 4: Automated Backups in SSMS
+4. **Automated Backups in SSMS**

    - On our development Windows VM, we utilized SQL Server Management Studio (SSMS) to establish a Management Task that automates regular backups of our development database.
    - A weekly backup schedule has been configured to ensure consistent protection for our evolving work and simplify recovery for the development environment if needed.

 By following this meticulous backup process, utilizing secure Azure Blob Storage, seamlessly restoring data onto our development environment, and executing automated backups via Maintenance Plans in SSMS, we have established a robust data backup and restoration strategy.
 Our data remains secure and recoverable, even in challenging circumstances.